By Cami Sauder

 Whether you join in one of their free stargazing activities, bring your telescope like we did or grab your jacket and blanket to get away from ALL the lights by driving to Overlook Chapel, the night sky at the Y will amaze you with views of the Milky Way, constellations, satellites and hopefully a falling star or two!

 Don’t want to miss church while you’re on vacation?
-Not an issue with weekly non-denominational services right on site, as well as two ongoing Bible studies during the week.
-Very cool!
+Not an issue at all with weekly non-denominational services right on site.
+The chapel is also open 24/7 for prayer.

 Not quite so adventurous, but still into launching sharp things?
 Try their archery range conveniently situated adjacent.